-In the part I of this post we discussed what it means to be a good enough dad.
-The definition I used was: a dad who is present, engaged, and responsive to the child.
+In part I of this post, we discussed what it means to be a good enough dad.
+I used the definition: a dad who is present, engaged, and responsive to the child.
 We also mapped out that responsive parenting is the cornerstone of success.
-Responsive parenting has two steps: Fully listening to the needs child and (when they are done expressing) answering the needs of the child.
+Responsive parenting has two steps: Fully listening to the needs child and (when they are done expressing) answering the child’s needs.

-For part II, I would like to start by addressing the negative self-talk we as parents may have and what to do about it.
+For part II, I would like to start by addressing the negative self-talk we as parents may have and what to do.
 I continually struggle with this one and have to work on it every day.
 Changing and ridding yourself of the “not good enough” feeling takes time, patience, and acceptance.

-The first thing is that in my weakest moments I have an underlying unmet need.
-In the case of letting them watch too much TV, the unmet need could be that I just need time to breath or time where the kids are not focusing on me so I can accomplish a task.
-Unmet needs develop into less than wonderful behaviors.
+The first thing is that in my weakest moments, I have an underlying unmet need.
+In the case of letting them watch too much TV, the unmet need could be that I need time to breathe or when the kids are not focusing on me to accomplish a task.
+Unmet needs to develop into less than wonderful behaviors.

 I have been practicing this in two ways.
 First, I have been reminding myself that parenting is not only about raising a child.
 Parenting is about developing personally while we raise and develop the child.
-These happen in hand in hand.
+These happen hand in hand.
 Secondly, parenting is not a science!
 Parenting is pure artistry!
 Art never has a perfect ideal.
 Parenting is an art because there is no one size fits all approach to the daily struggles.
-We as parents have to acquire many tools and use them in a myriad of different ways to work through all of the situations we may be faced with.
-When we couple these two things together (developing self and it’s an art form) our new standard becomes something like this: I am committed to do the best that I can each day.
+As parents, we have to acquire many tools and use them in a myriad of different ways to work through all of the situations we may be faced with.
+When we couple these two things together (developing self and it’s an art form), our new standard becomes something like this: I am committed to doing the best I can each day.
 I will learn and do better over time through observation and reflection.

 All of this leads me to my favorite paradox: Failure is the only path to success.

-Everything single thing I have tried I have failed at until I didn’t.
+Everything single thing I have tried, I have failed until I didn’t.

-I bet as you look at your life experience it reads the same way.
-We try things and fall down…we keep trying and working at it until we are successful.
+I bet as you look at your life experience, it reads the same way.
+We try things and fall…we keep trying and working at it until we are successful.
 Get used to the idea that failure is expected and is the pathway to developing successful outcomes.
-When we look at life with this understanding it is really hard to maintain a perfectionist attitude.
+When we look at life with this understanding, it is really hard to maintain a perfectionist attitude.
 It is okay to fail so long as we are dedicated to the process of learning and doing better next time.
 It is from the ashes of our failures from which success is born.

-A great leader keeps their eyes on the goal, reflects/adjusts when needed, and builds up those who are following.
+A great leader keeps their eyes on the goal, reflects/adjusts when needed, and builds up those following.